-Fourth-party logistics, also known as 4PL, is a model where the business owner outsources all of its supply chain and logistics to an external service provider.
+Fourth-party logistics, also known as 4PL, is a model where the business owner outsources its supply chain and logistics to an external service provider.
 This provider is responsible for the supply chain process and assessing, designing, and building the solutions.
-The external provider can either have his own warehouse or tie-up with warehouse companies.
-It is just that the business owner doesn’t have to look after the supply chain process and an external provider takes care of everything on his behalf.
+The external provider can either have his own warehouse or tie up with warehouse companies.
+It is just that the business owner doesn’t have to look after the supply chain process, and an external provider takes care of everything on his behalf.

 What Is Fourth-Party Logistics?